cheetah90/personal_website/index.md

 **Feb 2017**: Went to CSCW 2017 and [presented our work](https://twitter.com/WikiResearch/status/837025691845550081) that addressed the article-as-concept assumption in Wikipedia-based research and technologies.

 **Jan 2017**: Three papers accepted at CHI 2017!
 Please see Publication page for full details.
 Also selected as a student volunteer!
 See you in Denver this May!

-**Oct 2016**: New personal website at Northwestern!

-**Sept 2016**: Paper on accurately combining Wikipedia articles about the same concept (e.g. "United States" and "History of the United States") accepted at CSCW 2017.